wewalkio/WWMobileAppLocalizer/readme.md

-# Localizer
+# WeWALK Mobile App Localizer

-This script retrieves WeWALK app localization from GSheet and prepares them to add into application directly.
+This script retrieves your app localization from excel file and prepares them to add into application directly.

 ## Install